shayansm2/eng-notebook/k8s/README.md

 ## Core Objects

+**node**: server / computer

 **pod**: smallest unit in k8. abstraction of a **container**

+- docker container running on a node
 - 1 app per pod
 - each pod has an ip address
 - if a pod crasher, the new recreated pod will have a new ip

 **service**: a permanent ip address attached to a pod. it is also a **load balancer**

+- entrypoint of an application
+- routes requests to pods
-- external service: open to access from out of the node
+- external service: open to access from out of the node (load balancer)
-- internal service: cannot access it from outside the node
+- internal service: cannot access it from outside the node (cluster ip)
 - service can be connected to multiple pods

+ingress: entrypoint of a cluster

-ingress: out requests of the node come to ingress, and it will forward the request to services
+- out requests of the node come to ingress, and it will forward the request to services

 **config map**: external configs of your app -> plain text